Skip navigation

 What is a PKU screening test?

-A PKU screening test is a blood test given to newborns one to three days after birth.
-PKU stands for phenylketonuria.
-It is a rare disorder that prevents the body from breaking down part of a protein called phenylalanine (Phe).
-Phe is in all foods that contain protein, such as milk, meats, and nuts.
+A PKU screening test measures the amount of a protein called phenylalanine (Phe) in a sample of a newborn's blood.
+Phe is in all foods that contain protein such as milk, meats, and nuts.
 It's also in an artificial sweetener called aspartame.
+If a newborn has high levels of Phe in their blood, it could mean that they have phenylketonuria (PKU).

 Other names: PKU newborn screening, PKU test